cbyrohl/scida/docs/tutorial.md

 Much of the functionality can also be used to process observational datasets.

 It uses the [dask](https://dask.org/) library to perform computations, which has several key advantages:

-* (i) very large datasets which cannot normally fit into memory can be analyzed,
+1. very large datasets which cannot normally fit into memory can be analyzed,
-* (ii) calculations can be automatically distributed onto parallel 'workers', across one or more nodes, to speed them up.
+2. calculations can be automatically distributed onto parallel 'workers', across one or more nodes, to speed them up,
-* (iii) we can create abstract graphs ("recipes", such as for derived quantities) and only evaluate on actual demand.
+3. we can create abstract graphs ("recipes", such as for derived quantities) and only evaluate on actual demand.

 ## Loading an individual dataset